Glossary

 Microsoft Foundry

 The unified brand for Microsoft’s AI development and management platforms, spanning Cloud (Microsoft Foundry (Azure)), Client (Windows AI Foundry), and Edge (Foundry Local).
 It provides a consistent toolchain for model selection, agent orchestration, and observability across all environments (Microsoft Foundry overview, updated 2025-05-19).
+The new Foundry portal reached general availability in March 2026 for core scenarios (model discovery, agent development, evaluations, fine-tuning, red teaming, quota management).
 Platform note: Microsoft Foundry (Azure) is available in two versions: Classic Foundry and Next Gen Foundry (same platform capabilities, different API name under the hood).
 Documentation uses ?view=foundry-classic or ?view=foundry-nextgen parameters.
 Service distinction: Microsoft Foundry is the PLATFORM (portal, model catalog, prompt flow, evaluations).
 Foundry Agent Service is an OPTIONAL managed runtime within the platform for hosting agents.
 You can use Foundry without Agent Service by deploying custom code.
 See Decision Framework Q4 for platform vs service guidance.

 Multi-Agent Orchestration